Saturday, January 15, 2011

 Anyone in this business for very long has to take their turn, “please not today”.

-Some people wonder when they hear an emergency responded say, “that was a good call”.
+Some people wonder when they hear an emergency responder say, “that was a good call”.
 You will never hear that in reference to a child that is really sick or injured.
 They are never “good” calls.
 Sure we all like to use our skills to help people but we don’t hope for tragedy to befall anyone.
 The “good” calls are the ones you can mitigate and make a difference in the out come, that’s a good call.

 We arrive on scene to find the father leaning over the child who is lying on the grass crying, below the window she fell from.
 First glance and overall scene assessment brings a measure of relief.
 Crying and purposeful movement, on the grass not concrete, no obvious injuries, all brings a quiet sigh of relief.